 *Students must achieve 4.0 or better on the essay or TOEFL Writing Test

 **The MELAB is no longer offered by the Michigan Language Assessment.

 Applicants should arrange for their English language proficiency test score(s) to be sent directly from the testing agency to:

 Office of the Registrar

 PO Box 15000

 Halifax, Nova Scotia B3H 4R2

 If your test scores are lower than our stated minimum but you otherwise meet admission requirements, you may be offered conditional admission provided you complete an ESL program.
-You have two options for language upgrading.
-The first is offered through the College of Continuing Education at Dalhousie University.
+You have two options for language upgrading:

 The English for Academic Purposes (EAP) program is offered at 3 levels: Foundation English, EAP 1 and EAP 2.
 Minimum entrance test scores depend on the course level and range between 3.5-6.0 IELTS / 30-84 TOEFL iBT.
 Placement testing can be done at Dalhousie.
 Courses range from 2 to 3 months up to 1 year.
 Each level includes speaking, listening, reading, writing, pronunciation and vocabulary development.

-Successful completion of EAP Level 2 with a 3.0 GPA for undergraduate programs and 3.7 GPA for most grauduate programs meets the English proficiency requirements at Dalhousie University.
+Successful completion of EAP Level 2 with a 3.0 GPA for undergraduate programs and 3.7 GPA for most graduate programs meets the English proficiency requirements at Dalhousie University.